The MicroBooNE Experiment, the NuMI Absorber, and Heavy Neutral Leptons

 Finally, since HNLs decay to three daughter particles, the decay products tend to be less energetic.
 As the reconstruction of low energy electrons may be challenging, we also apply two kinematical cuts on top of both HPS and HNL efficiencies: $E_{e^\pm} > 10$ MeV, so that the two tracks can be reconstructed; and $\left\lvert \cos\theta_{e^+e^-}\right\rvert < \cos{(10\degree)}$, so that two distinct tracks can be identified.
 Fig.~\ref{fig:efficiencies} shows the HNL efficiency as a function of the HNL mass for the two benchmark assumptions: $\varepsilon(m_S)=\varepsilon(m_N)$ (solid line) and $\varepsilon(m_N)$ tracing the average cosine of the $e^+e^-$ opening angle (dashed line).

 \textbf{Results and discussion --} Under these two assumptions for $\varepsilon(m_N)$, in tandem with the efficiencies and limits on $\theta_S$ provided in Ref.~\cite{Abratenko:2021ebm}, we can use Eq.~\eqref{eq:RelativeRate} to determine the parameter space of $m_N$ vs. $\left\lvert U_{\mu4}\right\rvert^2$ for which a comparable signal rate is expected and therefore, MicroBooNE can set a constraint.
 This is shown in Fig.~\ref{fig:Sensitivity} with the solid line corresponding to $\varepsilon(m_N) = \varepsilon(m_S)$ and the dashed one to $\varepsilon(m_N) = \varepsilon(\overline{\cos\theta_{e^+e^-}})$.
-Colored regions depict existing experimental constraints as labelled from Refs.~\cite{Aguilar-Arevalo:2019owf,Bryman:2019bjg,deGouvea:2015euy,Hayano:1982wu,Bernardi:1987ek,Artamonov:2014urb}.
-We see that MicroBooNE can constrain new parameter space for $34$ MeV $< m_N < 150$ MeV, including by over two orders of magnitude for $m_N \approx 65$ MeV.
+Colored regions depict existing experimental constraints as labelled from Refs.~\cite{Aguilar-Arevalo:2019owf,Bryman:2019bjg,deGouvea:2015euy,Hayano:1982wu,Bernardi:1987ek,Artamonov:2014urb}.\footnote{An additional constraint exists from PS191, for $30$ MeV $\lesssim m_N \lesssim 250$ MeV~\cite{Bernardi:1987ek}.
+However, as emphasized in Refs.~\cite{Kusenko:2004qc,Ruchayskiy:2011aa}, incorrect model assumptions were made in Ref.~\cite{Bernardi:1987ek}, requiring one to recast the presented limits appropriately.
+Given the lack of consistency in such recasts in the literature, possibly due to the lack of clarity in Ref.~\cite{Bernardi:1987ek} regarding systematic uncertainties and background events, we choose not to convey a constraint from this search in Fig.~\ref{fig:Sensitivity}.
+We use this confusion as further encouragement for MicroBooNE to explore this parameter space.} We see that MicroBooNE can constrain new parameter space for $34$ MeV $< m_N < 150$ MeV, including by over two orders of magnitude for $m_N \approx 65$ MeV.
 Even under the more conservative assumption on the HNL signal efficiency, the MicroBooNE constraint using current data remains world-leading in the aforementioned HNL mass window.

 \textbf{Conclusions --} We have recasted MicroBooNE's search for Higgs portal scalars onto the heavy neutral lepton parameter space.
 We have shown that, even with conservative assumptions on the HNL signal efficiency, MicroBooNE data still sets the world leading constraints on HNLs with masses between 34 and 150~MeV.
 We encourage the MicroBooNE collaboration to use our publicly available \href{\codeloc}{Monte Carlo simulation code} to determine $\varepsilon(m_N)$ more exactly and carry out this analysis.
 Finally, we call attention that a very similar search could be performed at ICARUS.
 While its distance to the NuMI absorber is also about 100~meters, its volume is about 5 times larger than that of MicroBooNE.